OIB-TAC Presents on Dual Sensory Impairment at 2025 Envision Conference

 Keep up with the current changes to RSA requirements, learn about newly released OIB-TAC courses, upcoming events, and find links to curated resources for older blind service providers.
 Information is shared through the Weekly Brief.

-Click here to register now and secure your spot for the assistive technology webinar!
+Click here to register for the July Webinar!

 Consider sharing this new FREE resource today!
 Please copy this image onto your agency flyers, website, or social media pages to help get the word out about the T.I.P.S. course and help us get interested people connected to this new course.